gradle/gradle/design-docs/jdk9-support.md

 - Map module namespace to GAV namespace to resolve classpaths
 - Resolve modules for compilation module path
 - Resolve libraries that are packaged as:
-    - jmod
+    - modular jar
     - jar
-    - module library
     - multi-version jar
     - any combination of the above
 - Invoke compiler with module path and other args
 - Deal with single and multi-module source tree layouts
 - Resolve modules for runtime, packaged in various forms.
 - Invoke java for module at runtime (eg for test execution)
-- Build module jmod file
+- Build modular jar file
-- Build module library
+    - May need to build multiple jars for a given project, one module per jar
 - Build runtime image for application
     - Operating specific formats
 - Build multiple variants of a Java component
-    - Any combination of jar, multi-version jar, jmod, module library, runtime image
+    - Any combination of (modular) jar, multi-version jar, runtime image
 - Publish multiple variants of a Java component
 - Capture module identifier and dependencies in publication meta-data
 - Improve JVM platform definition and toolchains to understand and invoke modular JVMs